google/openhtf/CONTRIBUTING.md

 If you're having issues with the python setup, it's possible that the problem is due to El Capitan not including ssl headers.
 This [link](http://adarsh.io/bundler-failing-on-el-capitan/) may help you in that regard.

 ## Web Frontend Development
-OpenHTF ships with a built-in web gui found in the `openhtf.io.frontend` module.
+OpenHTF ships with a built-in web gui found in the `openhtf.output.web_gui` module.

-We don't expect everyone to go through the steps of building the frontend from source, so we provide a prebuilt version of the frontend in the `openhtf/io/frontend/prebuilt` directory.
+We don't expect everyone to go through the steps of building the frontend from source, so we provide a prebuilt version of the frontend in the `openhtf/output/web_gui/prebuilt` directory.
 If you don't plan to contribute to the built-in frontend, you can feel free to stop reading here; OpenHTF will automatically use the the prebuilt version of the frontend we include.